GDPR and FinancialForce Services, Your Questions Answered

 FinancialForce agrees by contract that its and its sub-processors’ personnel may access personal data only to provide the FinancialForce Services, to prevent or address technical or service problems, if compelled by law, or with the FinancialForce customer's written permission.

 FinancialForce affiliates and subcontractors may access customer personal data to provide support to customers.
-These entities and their locations are set out in the FinancialForce Security, Privacy, and Architecture Documentation.
+These entities and their locations are set out in the FinancialForce Trust and Compliance Documentation.

 How does information flow in the FinancialForce Services?